 Firefighters work a rotating schedule consisting of three 24-hour shifts with a day off in between each shift, called a “cycle.”
 After the conclusion of the third shift of work, Firefighters have four days off.
 This is referred to as a Kelly schedule and is based on a 56-hour work week.

 0730: Shift change.
-Personnel are expected to check their equipment and apparatus they are staffing that day.
+Personnel check their equipment and apparatus that they are staffing.
 It is each member’s responsibility to ensure that all tools and equipment are in proper working order.

 0800: Workouts.
-Maintaining a high level of physical fitness is paramount to ensuring the safety of each member as well as all Burbank citizens and visitors.
+Maintaining a high level of physical fitness is key to ensuring the safety of each member as well as Burbank citizens and visitors.

 1330: Afternoon line-up.
 This is an opportunity to review any changes in the shift objectives, listen to company schools given by probationary Firefighters and/or begin tasks.